 There are many blended families in second marriages that are successful and deeply satisfying.
 These are families that value patience, respect, flexibility, and a sense of humor.
-Don’t expect everyone to fall into line at first reveillee.
+But don’t expect everyone to fall into line at first reveillee.

 You will find that your role as a stepparent is more subtle and supportive rather than you might expect.
 Learn new strategies and share your parenting ideas with your spouse.
 Expect resistance.
 There’s no such thing as an “instant family.”